Reformulating HOI Detection as Adaptive Set Prediction: Experiments

 \subsection{Datasets and Metrics}

 \textbf{Datasets.} To verify the effectiveness of our model, we conduct experiments on three HOI detection datasets HICO-DET~\cite{chao2018learning}, V-COCO~\cite{gupta2015visual} and HOI-A~\cite{liao2020ppdm}.
 HICO-DET contains $38, 118$ images for training and $9, 658$ images for testing, contains the same $80$ object categories as MS-COCO~\cite{lin2014microsoft} and $117$ verb categories.
 The objects and verbs form $600$ classes of HOI triplets.
 V-COCO provides $2, 533$ images for training, $2, 867$ images for validating and $4, 946$ images for testing.
 V-COCO is derived from MS-COCO dataset, annotated with $29$ action categories.
-Each annotated person in V-COCO has binary labels for $26$ different actions.
 HOI-A dataset consists of $38, 668$ annotated images, $11$ kinds of objects and $10$ action categories.
-In detail, it contains $43, 820$ human instances, $60, 438$ object instances and $96, 160$ interaction instances.
-All the three datasets allow one person to interact with multiple objects in different ways at the same time.

 \textbf{Metrics.} Following ~\cite{chao2018learning}, the mean average precision~(mAP) is adopted as evaluation metric.
 For one positive predicted HOI triplet $\langle$human, verb, object$\rangle$, both the predicted human and object bounding-boxes have IoUs greater than $0.5$ \emph{w.r.t.} the ground-truth boxes, with the correct predicted verb simultaneously.
-We separately compute the mAP for the $138$ rare categories that appear less than $10$ times and the other $462$ non-rare categories on the HICO-DET dataset.
-We verify our contributions on HICO-Det, since it is a large-scale dataset with rich interactions.